ab5w/puppet_facts.class.php/README.md

     $hostlist = $facts->nodelist('uptime_days','1000','>');

-The results will be returned in an array:
+The results will be returned as json:

+    ["vmhost-01.hostna.me","vmhost-02.hostna.me","vmhost-03.hostna.me"]

+If you want the results returned as a PHP array you can specify json to be false:

+    $hostlist = $facts->nodelist('uptime_days','1000','>',false);

     Array
     (
         [0] => vmhost-01.hostna.me
         [1] => vmhost-02.hostna.me
         [2] => vmhost-03.hostna.me
-        [3] => vmhost-04.hostna.me
     )

 ##### nodefacts